TABLE OF CONTENTS

 - Must obtain a food handler’s card

-- Prior culinary and cooking experience
+- Prior culinary and cooking experience is a plus

 - Must be able to lift up to 50 pounds